On the isoperimetric and isodiametric inequalities and the minimisation of eigenvalues of the Laplacian: Proofs of Theorems , and

-Let $w(\Omega)$ denote the mean width of $\Omega$, then it is well-known that $s_{d-1}(\Omega)$ is directly proportional to the mean width of the convex body, see for example \cite[Cor.
-7.1]{Gruber-2007}.
-Moreover, one can show that for some constant $C_{d}$ depending only on dimension by comparison with the same ratio for any line segment.
-So, in particular any constraint on the $(d-1)$-th quermassintegral is also a constraint on the diameter and the same is true in the opposite direction.
-So, in particular diameter is really a very natural quantity to constrain in order to uniformly control Neumann eigenvalues from below.
+For $d\geq 3$, one can make the upper bound in Proposition \ref{prop:Neumann_counting function_upper_bound} uniform over a given collection of convex domains by constraining the diameter of the domains.
+This is due to the monotonicity of quermassintegrals as any convex domain of diameter $D>0$ is necessarily contained in the ball of diameter $2D$.
+Diameter is a very natural quantity to constrain in order to uniformly control Neumann eigenvalues.
 This is evident from the Payne-Weinberger inequality for $\mu_{2}$.
-Moreover, upper bounds for Neumann eigenvalues in terms of diameter have been deduced in \cite{Henrot-Michetti-2023} and \cite{Kroger-1999}.
+Moreover, upper bounds for Neumann eigenvalues in terms of diameter have been deduced in \cite{Henrot-Michetti-2023} and \cite{Kroger-1999} and lower bounds for Neumann eigenvalues in terms of diameter are known, see Theorem 5.4 and Remark 5.7 in \cite{Cavallani2023}.

-Our methods allow one to construct asymptotic uniform lower bounds on Neumann eigenvalues of convex domains.
+We now show how one can construct asymptotic uniform lower bounds on Neumann eigenvalues of convex domains.
 In fact, we do not need uniform control on the diameter of the convex domains, we only need a certain control for each $k$, as we now prove.

+Recall that $\mathcal{O}_{d}$ denotes the collection of bounded convex domains endowed with the Hausdorff topology induced by the metric given by \eqref{eq:Hausdorff_metric} and $W_{d}$ denotes the Weyl constant from \eqref{eq:Weyl_law_orig}.